 Alexander Central High School Ag Mechanics team won first place in the Northwest Regional Agriculture Mechanics Competition held at the CVCC Workforce Solutions Complex.
 Team members Aiden Anderson (11th grade) -not pictured, Avery H. Cook (12th grade)- not pictured, Nolan Heath (12th grade), and Colton Matthews (12th Grade) were recognized at the December school board meeting on Tues., Dec.
 14, 2021.
 Click the heading to read more.

 The Alexander County School System is in the process of reviewing its website to ensure compliance with Section 504 of the Rehabilitation Act and Title II of the Americans with Disabilities Act.
 If you have questions or concerns regarding the accessibility of the website or if you are unable to access a page or document on the website, you may contact the Communications Department via email at email@example.com or by phone at 828-632-7001.

-To create a supportive learning environment in which every student graduates with a high school diploma and is college and career ready to further promote growth in our community.
+To create a rich, supportive, and non-traditional learning environment in which each student graduates with a high school diploma, an associates degree, and is college/career ready to further promote lifelong involvement, engagement and growth in our shared communities.

 To provide a student-centered environment wherein students maximize their potential and ignite a love for life-long learning.